What do we want for our students?

 Students throughout KS3 follow a challenging programme of Literature as well as being prepared for the rigours of the GCSE Language paper ahead.
 Careful attention is paid to developing their reading and writing skills throughout the course.

 Students will study a range of Literary Heritage texts including Chaucer (with particular focus on some of the characters in The General Prologue and The Franklin’s Tale as an introduction to courtly love) and Sophocles’ Antigone during which they will explore rhetorical devices and the idea of tragedy.
-They will study “The Ancient Mariner”, a modern novel and non-fiction with the aim of embedding the skills necessary for them to secure outstanding grades at GCSE.
+They will study “The Odyssey” and non-fiction with the aim of embedding the skills necessary for them to secure outstanding grades at GCSE.
 They will begin to think about the ‘meaning’ of texts and the deliberate craft of writers, and will also be given opportunities to write creatively.

 In Year 8, besides the continued focus on literacy and analytical skills, students will build on the challenging texts offered in Year 7 by exploring Dickens’ Great Expectations.
 They will study a Shakespeare play and a range of poetry through the ages as well as a modern novel.
 Speaking and listening is embedded throughout in order to ensure students are able to communicate clearly and discuss topics with purpose.